LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module1/lab1.rst

 ..
 NOTE:: In the diagram above, the orange line represents an iControl REST resource that ships with the BIG-IP platform.
-The green line represents a REST call to a custom iControl LX extension.
+The green line represents a REST call to a custom iControl LX Extension.

 Task 1 - Start/Stop/Restart the Daemons